Art3mis-s/RSA-Encryption/README.md

 * A **public key** used for encryption.
 * A **private key** used for decryption.

-Messages encrypted with one key can only be decrypted with the other, ensuring secure data transmission.
 ---

 ### 🧮 Core Mathematical Concepts